A reduced 3D-0D FSI model of the aortic valve including leaflet curvature: Results and discussion

-As presented in \cref{sec:fluid}, the RIIS method penalizes a no-slip condition, namely it imposes that the fluid velocity $\uu$ must equal the surface velocity $\uu_\Gamma$ in an $\varepsilon$-neighborhood of the immersed surface $\Gamma$.
-Since in the previous works \cite{resistivo,sam} adopting the RIIS method a quasi-static approach was considered, namely $\uu_\Gamma=\mathbf 0$ was set, we want to discuss the relevance of this velocity in the particular settings described in the previous section.
-In general, the reconstruction of $\uu_\Gamma$ may instead be more complex, possibly entailing numerical instabilities \cite{resistivo}.
-On the other hand, in the present work the surface velocity is relatively directly derived from the opening coefficient, by expression \eqref{eq:uGammaDiscr}.

-In order to observe the effect of the quasi-static approach, a simulation in the same settings and boundary conditions of the previous section is run, the only difference being that $\uu_\Gamma=\mathbf 0$.
-Resorting to \cref{fig:cSystole}, we can notice that the quasi-static approach entails a much slower opening phase.
-Moreover, comparing \cref{fig:upSystoleNoUGamma} with \cref{fig:upSystole} we can notice that a higher pressure jump is developed at the early opening stages, and that a narrower and stronger jet develops in the aorta, non-negligibly impinging the wall in the upper portion of the domain.
-These results can be motivated by observing that, in order to attain $\uu=\mathbf 0$ in the $\varepsilon$-neighborhood of $\Gamma$, the continuous function $\uu$ must transition from the flow values to 0 in a surrounding boundary layer, that artificially enlarges the effective obstacle that the leaflets represent to the flow.
+The leaflet velocity $\uu_\Gamma$ is provided by the reduced valve model \eqref{eq:uGammaDiscr}.
+In this section, we assess its effect on the blood dynamics by comparing our results with those of the quasi-static approach adopted by \cite{resistivo}.
+To this aim, a simulation in the same settings and boundary conditions of the previous section is run, the only difference being that $\uu_\Gamma=\mathbf 0$.
+Resorting to \cref{fig:cSystole}, we can notice that the quasi-static approach {entails a faster opening phase (53 ms), with a larger opening velocity $\dot{c}$ especially at the beginning.} Moreover, comparing \cref{fig:upSystoleNoUGamma} with \cref{fig:upSystole}, a lower transvalvular pressure gradient can be observed at the early opening stages, {as well as a faster developing jet in the aorta.} These results can be motivated by observing that, in order to attain $\uu=\mathbf 0$ in the valve region, the continuous function $\uu$ must transition from the flow values to 0 in a surrounding boundary layer, which thus artificially enlarges the effective obstacle that the leaflets represent to the flow{: as a consequence, the leaflets undergo a stronger push from the flow}.

-We can also compare our results with those of \cite{resistivo}, in terms of valve opening time.
+We also compare our results with those of \cite{resistivo}, in terms of valve opening time.
 It can be noticed that a much faster opening is observed in that reference (11 ms).
 This difference is not only in the treatment of the surface velocity $\uu_\Gamma$, but also in the different valve model considered.
 We can then state that the model presented in this work represents an improvement in terms of physiological representation of the aortic valve opening.
+A more detailed comparison with such model is provided in \cref{sec:KS}.